 We can consider the basic steps of visual perception as follows:

-The most common cause of visual impairment world wide are a group of disorders called ‘refractive errors’, resulting in blurred images.
-The main refractive errors are myopia (nearsightedness), hyperopia (farsightedness), Presbyopia (loss of near vision with age) and astigmatism.
+The most common cause of visual impairment worldwide is a group of disorders called ‘refractive errors’, resulting in blurred images.
+The main refractive errors are myopia (near-sightedness), hyperopia (farsightedness), presbyopia (loss of near vision with age) and astigmatism.